Methylphenidate: Controversy

 Methylphenidate has been the subject of controversy in relation to its use in the treatment of ADHD.
 The prescription of psychostimulant medication to children to reduce ADHD symptoms has been a major point of criticism.
 The contention that methylphenidate acts as a gateway drug has been discredited by multiple sources, according to which abuse is statistically very low and "stimulant therapy in childhood does not increase the risk for subsequent drug and alcohol abuse disorders later in life".
 A study found that ADHD medication was not associated with an increased risk of cigarette use, and in fact, stimulant treatments such as Ritalin seemed to lower this risk.
 People treated with stimulants such as methylphenidate during childhood were less likely to have substance use disorders in adulthood.

 Among countries with the highest rates of use of methylphenidate medication is Iceland, where research shows that the drug was the most commonly used substance among people who inject drugs.
-The study involved 108 people who inject drugs and 88% of them had injected methylphenidate within the last 30 days and for 63% of them, methylphenidate was the most preferred substance.
+The study involved 108 people who inject drugs and 88% of them had injected methylphenidate within the last 30 days.
+For 63% of them, methylphenidate was the most preferred substance.

 Treatment of ADHD by way of methylphenidate has led to legal actions, including malpractice suits regarding informed consent, inadequate information on side effects, misdiagnosis, and coercive use of medications by school systems.

 Etymology

 The word methylphenidate is a portmanteau of the chemical name, Methyl-2-phenyl-2-(piperidin-2-yl) acetate.

-The name "Ritalin" derives from Marguerite "Rita" Panizzon, the wife of Leandro Panizzon, who first synthesized the drug in 1944.
+The name Ritalin derives from Marguerite "Rita" Panizzon, the wife of Leandro Panizzon, who first synthesized the drug in 1944.
 Rita was the first person to take methylphenidate and described its effects to her husband.